Jiaming1999/PopularGames/projectproposal.md

-# A Mobile App called Project
+# A Mobile App Game Information Project
 Jiaming Zhang (jz32) | Moderator: Bailey Tincher (tincher2)

 This is a mobile app about a project for CS242